Are you a physician recruiter seeking physicians from all three multi-specialty certifying bodies?

 • The American Board of Medical Specialties (ABMS) – Formed in 1933 and restructured in 1970, the ABMS helps its member boards develop and implement educational and professional standards to evaluate physician specialists.

 • The American Board of Physician Specialties (ABPS) – Founded in 1950, the ABPS provides board certification to both allopathic and osteopathic physicians in all 50 states, as well as the District of Columbia, Puerto Rico, and Canada.
-The ABPS has 12 distinct member boards, which represent 18 different specialties, including several unique board certification options in hospital medicine and integrative medicine, among others.
+The ABPS has 12 distinct member boards, which represent 20 different specialties, including several unique board certification options, such as integrative medicine and disaster medicine, among others.

 • The American Osteopathic Association Bureau of Osteopathic Specialists (AOABOS) – The AOABOS was organized in 1939 in an attempt to promote the certification of osteopathic physicians.